Understanding Prophecy in the Bible

 The prophetic word, even when we read what was spoken of past events, can help us prepare for our own future.
-Just like they did for the people they were meant for.
+Just like it did for the people it was meant for.

 As we see God’s plan and love for His people, we can trust Him with our lives.
 And we can come closer to Him.

 Also, we can learn from the mistakes of others who refused to listen to the warnings given through prophecies.

 And most importantly, we can prepare for the Second Coming.

 Referring to the knowledge we have through prophecies of the last days, Peter urges us saying: